weaverwhale/bun-vector-mcp/README.md

 # Vector MCP Server with Bun

-A type-safe vector database built with Bun, using SQLite for storage and local embeddings for semantic search.
+A type-safe vector database built with Bun, using SQLite for storage and **hybrid question-based embeddings** for superior semantic search.

 ## Features

 - 🚀 Built with Bun for maximum performance
 - 📊 SQLite-based storage using `bun:sqlite`
 - 🤖 Transformers or AI SDK integration with support for multiple providers
+- 🧠 **Hybrid Question-Based RAG** using Hypothetical Question Embedding (HQE)
 - 📄 PDF and text file support
-- 🔍 Semantic search via cosine similarity
+- 🔍 Advanced semantic search via weighted hybrid similarity
 - 🛡️ Fully type-safe with TypeScript
 - 🌐 REST API for searching and asking questions